Miscellaneous IP blocks

 • heartbeat.sv - periodic heartbeat generation

-• crc32.sv - CRC32 calculation logic used for integrity checks and diagnostics
+• crc32.sv - reflected CRC-32 calculation logic used for integrity checks and diagnostics

 More detail:

-• activity_monitor.sv blinks an output when the observed signal has changed recently; the same file also contains presence_detector_async_posedge, which latches asynchronous positive edges and holds an active indication for a programmable time window
+• activity_monitor.sv blinks an output when the observed signal has changed recently; the same file also contains presence_detector_async_posedge for true asynchronous positive edges and presence_detector_sync_pulse for pulses already synchronous to the detector clock

 • heartbeat.sv generates a repeated double-pulse heartbeat pattern from a single input clock

-• crc32.sv implements a streaming reflected CRC-32 over 32-bit words with one word consumed per clock and a valid pulse aligned to the registered result
+• crc32.sv implements a streaming reflected CRC-32 over 32-bit words with one word consumed per clock and a valid pulse aligned to the registered result; see CRC32 integrity checks for how the value is used by software

 Signal-generation helpers